Tomy8s/tech_test_cafe/README.md

 ## Till

 Puts the order together, can only cope with one order at a time.
++ Initializer with 2 arguments: an array of [name, address, phone number] and a Menu object.
 + #add_item takes an item object, preceded by an optional quantity (defaults to 1) and pushes it into the order
 + #remove_item takes an item object, preceded by an optional quantity (defaults to 1) and removes it into the order (raises an error if not enough items)
 + #print sends the current order to printer and deletes it,  ready to have a new order created